wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-get-with-a-body.md

 ## Synapse configuration

-Following is a sample REST API configuration that we can use to implement this scenario.
+Following is a sample REST API configuration that we can use to validate this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <api xmlns="http://ws.apache.org/ns/synapse" name="HealthcareService" context="/healthcare">